NVyIo/begin_to_nvy/issue_template.md

     [ ] Android  [ Version:            ]

 #### For Bugs

 Behavior you were doing when you first experienced the BUG:
+[                                           ]
+#### Code Editor

+[  ]  Of course, I am using VS Code
+[  ]  oh no, I am not using VS Code

 ## Additional Information

-Please add additional information as needed for the resolution of this issue
+Please add additional information as needed for the resolution of this issue:

 ## Visual Aides